 How to Get Rid of the Flu Faster

 Got flu symptoms?
-It's not always possible to speed up your recovery.
-But flu treatments like Tamiflu can help reduce the length of your suffering, if you use them correctly.
-Here's how
+It's not always possible to speed up your recovery, but certain flu treatments can help reduce the length of your suffering, if you use them correctly.
+Here's how.

 Congratulations: You’ve got the flu!
 That might sound like a minor inconvenience, but influenza is no joke.
-Despite the medical community’s best preventive efforts (including the flu vaccine, which most of us should be getting annually), millions of Americans are sickened, hundreds of thousands of us are hospitalized, and tens of thousands of us die from flu every year.
+Despite the medical community’s best preventive efforts (including the flu vaccine, which you should be getting annually), millions of Americans are sickened, hundreds of thousands are hospitalized, and tens of thousands die from flu every year.

 Unfortunately, since influenza is a virus, there’s no cure for it; antibiotics are useless against it and for the most part, you just need to wait it out.
 But there is a way to soften the blow.
 “Flu is one of the few viral respiratory illnesses that we can actually treat specifically,” says Susan J. Rehm, MD, vice chair of the department of infectious disease and executive director of physician health at Cleveland Clinic.